elasticio/api-docs/source/includes/_components.md

 ### Authorization
-The component should be accessible to the client (e.g. component from the own team or shared one) unless it has ``TenantAdmin`` role.
-Contact support team to get this role.
+The component should be accessible to the client (e.g. component from the own team or shared one).

 ### Returns